Eleanor, Fair Maid of Brittany: Under Henry III

 Nonetheless, Eleanor still enjoyed the treatment due a princess similar to the reign of John.
 Records indicate that she had her own apartments at the castles where she was imprisoned and received generous gifts from the royal family such as game, fruit, nuts, and wine.
 She also had proper but unshowy clothes.
-From 1225 she received an allowance.
+From 1225, she received an allowance.
 Between June 1225 and April 1233, the Court of Justice recorded an annual payment of 20 marks of relief to Eleanor, usually divided into quarterly payments of five marks; in 1229, the annual amount increased to 25 marks, roughly equivalent as her status as daughter of a prince.
 From the 1220s onwards, Eleanor began to give away her stipends.
 Guilloreau speculates this might indicate that she became more serious after her childbearing years.
-Henry also paid for her body and medical expenses, and the Bristol Castle rolls from 1225 to 1226 record the cost of Eleanor's two baths.
+Henry also paid for her bodily and medical expenses, and the Bristol Castle rolls from 1225 to 1226 record the cost of Eleanor's two baths.

 The governor of Bristol exhibited her to the public annually, in case of rumors that the royal captive had been injured.
 This might suggest that the local people were sympathetic to her.
 In 1224 the mayor, bailiffs, four reliable citizens, and specific noblewomen visited her once or twice a week to confirm her safety, listened to various expenses, and recounted to Henry.
 Henry once sent her 50 yards of linen cloth, three wimples, 50 pounds of almonds and raisins respectively, and a basket of figs; he offered her another saddle, a proof that she could still go horse-riding; he once asked the mayor and bailiff to increase her household there.
 In 1230 she was provided 2 ladies-in-waiting.
 Sometimes local mayor, bailiffs, responsible civilians and certain noblewomen visited her to prove her safety.